joshmurr/cci-thesis-log/docs/_posts/2020-11-18-comp-graph.md

 {% include img_graph.html %}

-I don't think they're particularly performant, if you put too many on a page it slows down..
-Even this page is feeling it a bit, but a fun experiment in CSS non-the-less!
+They're not particularly performant, if you put too many on a page it struggles..
+This page is certainly feeling it, but a fun experiment in CSS non-the-less!

 <script src="{{ site.baseurl }}/assets/js/comp_graph.js"></script>